darkmatter logo

 what

-On April 14, 2026, CoW Swap's frontend at swap.cow.fi was hijacked via DNS, redirecting users to a wallet drainer.
+On April 14, 2026, CoW Swap's frontend at swap.cow.fi was hijacked via DNS, redirecting users to a phishing site.
 CoW Protocol's backend and smart contracts were not affected.
+CoW's April 16 post-mortem says the phishing flow first triggered malicious wallet interactions and later fake wallet-unlock prompts requesting seed phrases and passwords.

 us